-Albania: Favorable Hydrological Conditions and Good Management Increased Profit of KESH Power Company21.
-November 2016. / SEE Energy News
+Albania: Favorable Hydrological Conditions and Good Management Increased Profit of KESH Power Company, SEE Energy News

 In 2015, KESH company has collected 100% of receivables from OSHEE and did not have additional costs and penalties because of delays in obligation payment.
 Along with the reduction of operating costs and interest, this had a positive impact on the company performance in 2015, announced Head of Albanian Energy Corporation Agron Hetoja.